LucasRoesler/xkb-xps/README.md

     options:    caps:escape,compose:ralt
     ```

 5. Making the setting permanent.
-I have found two suggestsions for how to make this setting persist across logins. so far, I have only seen the first option work as expected.
+I have found two suggestion for how to make this setting persist across logins. so far, I have only seen the first option work as expected.

     1. First, you can create/edit your `$HOME/.profile` to add `setxkbmap xps` to the end.
 This file contains commands that are applied when you session starts.